errbotio/err-backend-slackv3/docs/legacy_migration.rst

             - ``message.im``: To receive direct messages sent to the bot.
             - ``message.mpim``: To receive messages in group direct messages the bot is in.
         - Crucially, without the ``message.*`` events, your bot will not see regular messages like ``!status`` unless they also ``@mention`` the bot.
-    ◦ d.
+      d.
 Reinstall App: After changing Scopes or Event Subscriptions, you must reinstall your app into your workspace.
 Go back to "Settings" -> "Install App" and click "Reinstall to Workspace" (or "Install to Workspace" if it's the first time after changes).
 Follow the prompts.

 3. Ensure Bot is in the Channel: Double-check that your bot user has actually been invited to and joined the channel where you are typing the ``!status`` command.

 4. Restart Errbot: After updating ``config.py`` and your Slack App settings (including reinstalling), restart your Errbot process.

 5. Check Logs: Increase Errbot's log level in ``config.py`` (``BOT_LOG_LEVEL = logging.DEBUG``) and restart.
 Check the logs when you send a ``!status`` command.
 You should see evidence of the message event being received if the subscriptions are correct.
-If you see the message event but Errbot doesn't react, check your BOT_PREFIX setting in config.py.
+If you see the message event but Errbot doesn't react, check your ``BOT_PREFIX`` setting in ``config.py``.

-Checklist:
+Checklist
 ------------------------------------------------------------------------

     - Use the correct Errbot backend (SlackV3 or similar) in config.py.
     - Provide both ``xoxb-`` (Bot Token) and ``xapp-`` (App-Level Token) in BOT_IDENTITY.
     - Enable Socket Mode in Slack App settings.
-    - Add necessary OAuth Scopes (chat:write, channels:history, groups:history, im:history, mpim:history, etc.).
+    - Add necessary OAuth Scopes (``chat:write``, ``channels:history``, ``groups:history``, ``im:history``, ``mpim:history``, etc.).
     - Subscribe to Bot Events (app_mention, message.channels, message.groups, message.im, message.mpim).
     - Reinstall the Slack App to apply scope/event changes.
     - Ensure the bot user is a member of the relevant channel(s).
     - Restart Errbot.
     - Check logs for errors or received message events.

-Following these steps, particularly ensuring the correct Event Subscriptions (message.*) are active and the app is reinstalled, should get your Errbot responding to commands again.
+Following these steps, particularly ensuring the correct Event Subscriptions (``message.*``) are active and the app is reinstalled, should get your Errbot responding to commands again.

 Thanks to `grimesp <https://github.com/grimesp>`_ for supplying this migration guide.